Ankle Sprains Glenside

 For some runners and active individuals, ankle sprains may lead to ongoing ankle instability or difficulty returning to activity.
 The EXO-L ankle brace is a custom 3D-printed support designed to provide additional ankle support during movement while maintaining comfort and day-to-day mobility.
 At SA Running Injury Clinic, the brace may be considered as part of an ankle rehabilitation and support program.

-Supportive Foot and Ankle Management Options
+Custom Foot and Ankle Support Options